.avif)

 Annual vs. Monthly attrition tracking

 When tracking customer attrition monthly versus annually, the timeframe you consider will naturally impact the rate.
-A monthly rate provides a more immediate snapshot of customer loss, allowing for quicker identification of potential issues.
+A monthly rate provides a more immediate snapshot of customer loss to quickly spot potential issues.

 However, monthly fluctuations can sometimes be volatile.
 An annual rate offers a broader perspective, smoothing out short-term variations and revealing longer-term trends in customer retention.